VWO Logo

 What are some of the errors that creep into your A/B test results?

-Also known as Alpha (α) errors or false positives, in the case of Type I error, your test seems to be succeeding, and your variation seems to cause an impact (better or worse) on the goals defined for the test.
-However, the uplift or drop is, in fact, only temporary and is not going to last once you deploy the winning version universally and measure its impact over a significant period.
+Also known as Alpha (α) errors or false positive, in the case of Type 1 error, your test seems to be succeeding, and your variation seems to cause an impact (better or worse) on the goals defined for the test.
+However, the uplift or drop in this hypothesis testing is only temporary and is not going to last once you deploy the winning version universally and measure its impact over a significant period.
 It happens when you conclude your test before reaching statistical significance or the pre-decided criteria and rush into rejecting your null hypothesis and accepting the winning variation.
-The null hypothesis states that the said change will have no impact on the given metric/goal.
-And in the case of Type I errors, the null hypothesis is true but rejected because of the untimely conclusion of tests or miscalculation of the criteria for the conclusion.

-Let’s assume, you devise a hypothesis that shifting your landing page CTA to above the fold will lead to an increase in the number of sign-ups.
-The null hypothesis here is that there would be no impact of changing the placement of the CTA on the number of sign-ups received.
 Once the test commences, you get tempted to peek into the results and notice a whopping 45% uplift in sign-ups generated by the variation within a week.
 You are convinced that the contrast is considerably better and end up concluding the test, rejecting the null hypothesis, and deploying the variation universally—only to notice that it no longer has a similar impact but instead has no impact at all.
-The only explanation is that your test result report has been skewed by the Type I error.
+The only explanation is that your test result report has been skewed by the Type 1 error.

-How to avoid type I errors
+How to avoid type 1 errors

-While you cannot completely do away with the possibility of running into a Type I error, you can certainly reduce it.
+While you cannot completely do away with the possibility of running into a Type 1 error, you can certainly reduce it.
 For that, make sure you conclude your tests only once they’ve reached a high enough confidence level.
 A 95% confidence level is considered ideal, and that is what you must aim to achieve.
-Even after reaching a 95% confidence level, your test results might get altered by the Type I error (as discussed above).
-Therefore, you also need to ensure that you run your tests for long enough to guarantee that a good sample size has been tested upon, thereby increasing the credibility of your test results.
+Even after reaching a 95% confidence level, your test results might get altered by the Type 1 error (as discussed above).

 You can use VWO’s A/B testing duration calculator to determine the ideal period for which you must run a particular test.
 Similarly, you can also calculate your A/B testing sample size to ensure you conclude tests only when you have the lowest chance of ending up with adulterated results.